AnacletoLAB/RNA-KG/README.rst

 Citing RNA-KG
 =================
-Please cite the following article if it was useful for your research:
+Please cite the following articles if RNA-KG was useful for your research:

 .. code:: bib